Cateline/Stage-3-Cholera-Epidemiology/Report/Stage 3 Report.md

 For the Frontend part of this task, we created a Shiny web application designed to provide an interactive dashboard for visualizing cholera outbreaks.
 Users can adjust a slider input to select a year range and a dropdown menu to choose a specific country or view data for all countries.
 The app also includes an action button to generate a report specifically for Kenya.
-There are three sections: (1) an "Overview" tab that displays a Leaflet map with cholera cases and a summary table, (2) a "Trends" tab with line plots for cases, fatalities, and case fatality rate (CFR) over time, and (3) a "Reports" tab with a button to download a Kenya-specific cholera report.
+There are three sections:
+(1) An "Overview" tab that displays a Leaflet map with cholera cases and a summary table, (2) A "Trends" tab with line plots for cases, fatalities, and case fatality rate (CFR) over time, and (3) A "Reports" tab with a button to download a Kenya-specific cholera report.
+Frontens Script: